Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ### Configuring Workflow Rules

-When the workflow module is turned on, a new administration link is available in the admin tab called &quot;Manage Signature Assignments.&quot; Optionally, a new workflow option is available for Form Templates as well.
+When the workflow module is turned on, a new administration link is available in the admin tab called "Manage Signature Assignments."
+Optionally, a new workflow option is available for Form Templates as well.
 See the Workflow Module Installation Guide for instructions on installing and configuring the Workflow Module.

 **Note:** This document assumes that the reader is familiar with the Active Wizard.
 See the Active Wizard User Guide for more information on working with Form Templates and Form instances.

 #### Working with Form Templates

-When both the workflow module and the admin choice option are on, a new checkbox option is available on the Edit Form Template administration page called &quot;workflow active.&quot; When checked, all instances of this Form Template will use workflow.
+When both the workflow module and the admin choice option are on, a new checkbox option is available on the Edit Form Template administration page called "workflow active."
+When checked, all instances of this Form Template will use workflow.
 If unchecked, the instances will not use workflow.
 In order to modify the workflow active value, simply check out the Form Template, set the workflow active checkbox to the desired setting, and check the Form Template back in.
 Note that changes will not take effect until the Form Template is published and made active.

 #### Managing Roles

-Upon clicking the &quot;Manage Signature Assignments&quot; administration link, the user is presented with a list of Form Templates.
+Upon clicking the "Manage Signature Assignments" administration link, the user is presented with a list of Form Templates.
 The Form Templates that appear in the select box are those that have at least one published version.
 If the Form Template you are working with does not appear in the list, check to make sure it has been published.

 On the select Form Template screen, select the Form Template for which you would like to manage roles, and click 'continue'.